 - Epidemiology & Biostatistics: HSSP 100b - Introduction to Epidemiology, Biostatistics & Population Health, open to HSSP Juniors & Seniors, usually offered in two sections (section 1 for BS students and section 2 for BA students) during both fall and spring semesters.
 In rare cases, students may petition to substitute an epidemiology course taken through Study Abroad.
 Please see the Study Abroad liaison for details.

 - HSSP Capstone: HSSP 110a - Integrative Seminar on Health.

-Offered in both fall and spring semesters, 110a is open to all HSSP students in their final year.
+Two sections offered in both fall and spring semesters, 110a is open to HSSP seniors.